ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/mint-your-first-token.md

  ## ✏️ Jetton (token) customization

-With [FunC](/v3/documentation/smart-contracts/func/overview) language you can change the behavior of the token in your favor.
+With the [FunC](/v3/documentation/smart-contracts/func/overview) language you can change the behavior of the token in your favor.

 To make any changes, begin here: